AIS-data/WPE_fishing_fleet/README.md

-# Starter Kit: Implementation of a process of traffic and activity of fishing fleet based on AIS data
+# Developer's and user's guide: Implementation of a process of traffic and activity of fishing fleet based on AIS data

 ## Introduction